Tohatsu 60 HP outboard motor MFS60A

 allows to adjust the towing speed (RPM) in four levels from 650 rpm to 950 rpm (100 rpm each) using the key switch.

-Built-in fresh water flushing system
+Built-in freshwater flushing system

 Standard built-in freshwater flushing system simplifies routine engine flushing.